On this page

 - AWS using the AWS PrivateLink feature

 - Azure using the Azure Private Link feature

 - Google Cloud using the Google Cloud Private Service Connect feature

-To use private endpoints, see Set Up a Private Endpoint for a Dedicated Cluster.
+To use private endpoints, see Set Up a Private Endpoint.

 To set up an AWS IAM role for Atlas to use, see Set Up Unified AWS Access.

 Atlas offers the following security features for database deployment authentication and authorization.

 Atlas requires clients to authenticate to access database deployments.
 You must create database users to access the database.
 To set up database users for your database deployments, see Configure Database Users.

 You can set up passwordless authentication for your AWS IAM users in the following ways:

 - Configure AWS IAM roles to make username or password fields optional.
 To learn more, see Set Up Passwordless Authentication with AWS IAM Roles.